NappingPiglet/dicecloud-v2-guide/documentation-for-properties/constant.md

 # Constants

 A constant is a variable that is invisible outside of the tree and cannot have its value use other variables.
-Unlike normal attributes however, constants can have arrays as their value, which can then be accessed using `<variableName>[n]` where n can be any positive number, so long as it isn't greater than the number of values in the array.
+Unlike normal attributes however, constants can store non-numeric data types such as strings, booleans, and arrays.
+This is most notable when using an array as its value, which can then be accessed using `<variableName>[n]`, rather than needing to define your array in the same place it's used (see [Parser Documentation](../creating-a-library/parser-documentation.md#data-types)).

 ## Components